Detecting linear trend changes in data sequences: Methodology

 \subsection{Summary of TrendSegment}

 The TrendSegment procedure for estimating the number and the locations of change-points includes four steps.
-We give a broad picture first and outline details in later sections. \begin{enumerate}[topsep=0pt, itemsep=-1ex, partopsep=1ex, parsep=1ex] \item {\em TGUW transformation.} Perform the TGUW transform; a bottom-up unbalanced adaptive wavelet transformation of the input data $X_1, \ldots, X_T$ by recursively applying local conditionally orthonormal transformations.
+We give the broad picture first and outline details in later sections. \begin{enumerate}[topsep=0pt, itemsep=-1ex, partopsep=1ex, parsep=1ex] \item {\em TGUW transformation.} Perform the TGUW transform, a bottom-up unbalanced adaptive wavelet transformation of the input data $X_1, \ldots, X_T$, by recursively applying local conditionally orthonormal transformations.
 This produces a data-adaptive multiscale decomposition of the data with $T-2$ detail-type coefficients and 2 smooth coefficients.
-The resulting conditionally orthonormal transform of the data hopes to encode most of the energy of the signal in only a few detail-type coefficients arising at coarse levels.
-This sparse representation of the data justifies thresholding in the next step. \item {\em Thresholding.} Set to zero those detail coefficients whose magnitude is smaller than a pre-specified threshold as long as all the non-zero detail coefficients are connected to each other in the tree structure.
+The resulting conditionally orthonormal transform of the data hopes to encode most of the energy of the signal in only a few detail-type coefficients arising at coarse levels (see Figure \ref{fig:tguw_ex} for an example output).
+This representation sparsity justifies thresholding in the next step. \item {\em Thresholding.} Set to zero those detail coefficients whose magnitude is smaller than a pre-specified threshold as long as all the non-zero detail coefficients are connected to each other in the tree structure.
 This step performs ``pruning'' as a way of deciding the significance of the sparse representation obtained in step 1. \item {\em Inverse TGUW transformation.} Obtain an initial estimate of $f_t$ by carrying out the inverse TGUW transformation of the thresholded coefficient tree.
-The resulting estimator can be shown to be $l_2$-consistent, but not yet consistent for $N$ or $\eta_1, \ldots, \eta_N$. \item {\em Post-processing.} Post-process the estimate from step 3 by removing some change-points perceived to be spurious, which enables us to achieve estimation consistency for $N$ and $\eta_1, \ldots, \eta_N$. \end{enumerate} We devote the following four sections to describing each step above in order.
+The resulting estimator is discontinuous at the estimated change-points.
+It can be shown to be $l_2$-consistent, but not yet consistent for $N$ or $\eta_1, \ldots, \eta_N$. \item {\em Post-processing.} Post-process the estimate from step 3 by removing some change-points perceived to be spurious, which enables us to achieve estimation consistency for $N$ and $\eta_1, \ldots, \eta_N$. \end{enumerate} Figure \ref{fig:tguw_flow} illustrates the first three steps of the TrendSegment procedure.
+We devote the following four sections to describing each step above in order.